Terrell Owens: San Francisco 49ers

 During the 2002 season, Owens had 100 receptions for 1,300 yards and 13 touchdowns.
 The 49ers hosted the New York Giants in the Wild Card playoff round and after falling behind 38–14, the 49ers scored 25 unanswered points.
-Owens accounted for two touchdown and caught two 2-point conversions in the 49ers' 39–38 win.
-The following week, Owens was held to four catches for 35 yards in a 31–6 to the soon-to-be Super Bowl champion Tampa Bay Buccaneers.
+Owens accounted for two touchdowns and caught two 2-point conversions in the 49ers' 39–38 win.
+The following week, Owens was held to four catches for 35 yards in a 31–6 loss to the soon-to-be Super Bowl champion Tampa Bay Buccaneers.

 In 2003, Owens finished the season with 80 receptions for 1,102 yards and nine touchdowns.
 The 49ers finished with a 7–9 record in what would be Owens' final season with the team.

 In the summer of 2004, Owens appeared in an interview for Playboy magazine, where he was asked about long-standing rumors that his former teammate Garcia was homosexual, to which he implied he thought there might be truth to the rumors.

 Although Owens was eager to leave the 49ers, the 49ers asserted that Owens' previous agent, David Joseph, had missed the deadline to void the final years of his contract with the team.
 The National Football League Players Association and Owens disputed this assertion, contending that the deadline referred to by the 49ers was not the applicable deadline.
 On March 4, 2004, San Francisco, believing it still held Owens' rights, attempted to trade Owens to the Baltimore Ravens for a second-round pick in the 2004 draft.
 However, Owens challenged the 49ers' right to make the deal.
 Owens assumed that he would become a free agent on March 3, and did not believe that the earlier deadline was applicable.
 Hence, he negotiated with other teams in advance of his expected free agency, and reached a contract agreement with the Philadelphia Eagles.
 The NFLPA filed a grievance on his behalf.

 Before an arbitrator could make a ruling on Owens' grievance, the NFL and the three teams involved in the controversy reached a settlement on March 16, 2004.
 The Ravens got their second-round pick back from San Francisco, and the 49ers in turn received a conditional fifth-round pick and defensive end Brandon Whiting from the Eagles in exchange for the rights to Owens.
 Owens' contract with the Eagles was worth about $49 million for seven years, including a $10 million signing bonus.